 After applying the herbicide, monitor the trunk for regrowth.
 Spray new Bougainvillea leaves with the herbicide to prevent further growth.

-It would be best to wait a few months before removing the stump to ensure that the herbicide worked its way down to the roots.
+It would be best to wait a few months before removing the stump to ensure the herbicide worked its way down to the roots.

-Dig the stump and Bougainvillea roots out of the ground once you’re sure that the plant is no longer alive.
+Dig the stump and Bougainvillea roots out of the ground once you’re sure the plant is no longer alive.
 Try to remove the entire root structure to ensure regrowth does not occur.

 Bougainvillea Removal Methods to Avoid